Cloud Security In Manufacturing Industry Size and Share

 By Deployment Model: Public Cloud Leadership Faces Hybrid Challenge

-Public Cloud represented 62.1% of the cloud security market in manufacturing in 2024 as hyperscalers met ISO 27001 and sector-specific compliance benchmarks.
+Public Cloud represented 62.1% of the cloud security in manufacturing industry in 2024 as hyperscalers met ISO 27001 and sector-specific compliance benchmarks.
 Lower capex, global reach and managed AI services continue to attract production analytics and digital-twin workloads.
 Hybrid and Multi-Cloud adoption, advancing 13.9% annually, reflects sovereignty rules and latency-sensitive use cases placing edge nodes inside plants.
 Unified posture-management portals help teams visualize policy gaps across VMware-based private clouds and Kubernetes clusters hosted by hyperscalers.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.